Sets

 Note that the remaining fields of the form have been left out in the above example.

 data type.
-Our goal is:
+The goal is:

 -

 Add an option for distribution across continents.
 The user should be able to select as many as they want from the 7 continents to indicate where the animal lives.
-Each option should have an associated TextArea called "notes", where the user can add more data for each option.
+Each option should have an associated

 Because each distribution option should have the same fields, create a mixin to reuse it.